PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/_posts/2020-04-15-Using-Kotlin-DSL-in-Gradle-builds.md

 Writing scripts in Kotlin code instead of XML elements can also improve readability and maintainability of build config.
 Developers can print out some configuration variables or even debug Kotlin DSL code.
 Such flexibility was not possible in case of older build systems.

 Major drawback of using Gradle which comes to my mind, could be a build configuring time or Gradle Deamon start time in Intellij Idea IDE.
-It can sometimes exceeds 30 seconds and can be annoying.
+It can sometimes exceed 30 seconds and can be annoying.
 Nevertheless, it is a rare case and Jetbrains team is working actively to solve [problems](https://youtrack.jetbrains.com/issues?q=slow%20gradle).